dotnet/arcade/Documentation/TeamProcess/One-Pagers/pipeline-machine-learning-arcade8824.md

   * See above, how do we decompose multimodal distributions and become notified when services are down?
 * What dependencies will this epic/feature(s) have?
   * `TimelineBuilds`
-  * Python machine learning libraries (python, skikit-learn, distfit, pandas..)
-  * Azure Functions
+  * Kusto
 * Are the dependencies currently in a state that the functionality in the epic can consume them now, or will they need to be updated?
   * We can consume them now.
 * Is there a goal to have this work completed by, and what is the risk of not hitting that date? (e.g. missed OKRs, increased pain-points for consumers, functionality is required for the next product release, et cetera)
   * Aug 12, the end of the internship.
 * Does anything the new feature depend on consume a limited/throttled API resource?
-  * No. Kusto will be queried once a week to retrain the models.
+  * No.
 * Have you estimated what maximum usage is?
   * No, but it wil be the same as the Queue Insights project.
 * Are you utilizing any response data that allows intelligent back-off from the service?
   * We only query Kusto, so there is no need for back-off.
 * What is the plan for getting more capacity if the feature both must exist and needs more capacity than available?
-  * Azure Functions should auto-scale our function if our ML endpoint is being queried hard.
+  * This feature wont require any additional capacity.